sergiy-decima/vscode-magento-xml/README.md

-# VS Code Extension for Magento XML Support
+# Magento XML Extension for VS Code
 VSCode Magento XML Support

 If you have a project with Magento subdirectory, for example: